 We are heavily reliant upon licenses to certain patent rights and proprietary technology from third parties that are important or necessary to the development of our genome editing technology, including our CRISPR technology, and product candidates.
 These and other licenses may not provide exclusive rights to use such intellectual property and technology in all relevant fields of use and in all territories in which we may wish to develop or commercialize our technology and products in the future.
 As a result, we may not be able to prevent competitors from developing and commercializing competitive products in territories included in all of our licenses.
-For example, pursuant to our license agreements with Broad, and Broad and the President and Fellows of Harvard College ("Harvard"), the licensors may, under certain circumstances, grant a license to the patents that are the subject of such licenses agreements to a third party.
-Such third party would have full rights to the patent rights that are the subject of such licenses, which could impact our competitive position and enable a third party to commercialize products similar to our future product candidates and technology.
+For example, pursuant to our license agreements with Broad, and Broad and the President and Fellows of Harvard College ("Harvard"), the licensors may, under certain circumstances, grant a license to the patents that are the subject of such licenses, which could impact our competitive position and enable a third party to commercialize products similar to our future product candidates and technology.
 Furthermore, under these license agreements, Broad has the right, after specified periods of time and subject to certain limitations, to designate gene targets for which Broad, whether alone or together with an affiliate or third party, has an interest in researching and developing products that would otherwise be covered by rights licensed to us under the agreements.
-Any of the foregoing would narrow the scope of our exclusive rights to the patents and patent applications we have in-licensed from Broad.
-The terms of these license agreements are described more fully under "Part I-Business-License Agreements" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 3, 2017 (the "2016 10-K").
-In addition, our rights to our in-licensed patents and patent applications are dependent, in part, on inte
+Any of the foregoing would narrow the scope of our exclusive rights to the patent and patent applications we have in-licensed from Broad.
+The terms of these license agreements are described more fully under "Part I-Business-Our Collaborations and Licensing Strategy" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
+In addition, our rights to our in-licensed patents and patent applications.
+If one or more of such joint owners breaches such inter-institutional or operating agreements, our rights to such in-licensed patents and patent applications may be adversely affected, whic